Admire Switzerland's traditional Appenzell villages

 Cycling is not necessarily as strenuous as the mountainous terrain might suggest, but those with the leg power will want to ride the trails around the Matterhorn.
 There are 3,300km (2,046 miles) of well-marked interlinked trails, and most of them offer easy cycling.
 Many railway stations offer bike hire.

-Take a scenic road trip to Ticino
+Take a scenic trip to Ticino

 Explore the southernmost tip of Switzerland, the lovely, Italian-speaking region of Ticino.
 Follow the road from the Alpine valleys through Bellinzona with its three medieval castles, past the sweeping Contra Dam (the site of the James Bond Golden Eye bungee jump) to the Locarno and Lugano, the celebrated lake resorts of Southern Ticino.
+Or take the panoramic train Gotthard Panorama Express to Ticino through the Gotthard base tunnel.

 Take to the water on the splendid Swiss Lakes